NEW YORK No thanks.

-Alibaba "constantly" approaches Yahoo about repurchasing its stake, Bartz told Reuters in a wide-ranging interview on Wednesday, but Yahoo has no plans to sell it.
+Alibaba Group "constantly" approaches Yahoo about repurchasing its stake, Bartz told Reuters in a wide-ranging interview on Wednesday, but Yahoo has no plans to sell it.

 Yahoo's Asian assets, which also include a 35 percent stake in Yahoo Japan, account for about 40 percent of its value by some estimates.

-Despite Bartz knocking down the speculation, shares continued to rise on Bartz's disclosure of Alibaba's persistent overtures, said BGC Partners analyst Colin Gillis.
+Despite Bartz knocking down the speculation, the shares continued to rise on Bartz's disclosure of Alibaba's persistent overtures, said BGC Partners analyst Colin Gillis.

 "It's highlighting the fact that Alibaba would like to reclaim the stake," he said.
 "That's a positive, you've got a buyer."

-Bartz played down recent reports suggesting tension between Yahoo and Alibaba, noting that she recently sat next to Alibaba CEO and founder Jack Ma all day during a Microsoft summit.
+Bartz played down recent reports suggesting tension between Yahoo and Alibaba, noting she recently sat next to Alibaba CEO and founder Jack Ma all day during a Microsoft summit.